 “When you are in formal positions of leadership, it’s a lifelong learning process; there is a lot of trial and error,” Hughes says.
 Ronda is passionate about providing learning opportunities to develop competent, caring leaders to build healthier communities and to advance the profession of nursing.
 Hughes knows that “nurse leaders need to have the knowledge and skills to successfully lead health care and academic organizations by effectively navigating complexity and uncertainty.”
 Since joining the College of Nursing in 2016, Ronda has expanded the impact of UofSC’s Center for Nursing Leadership - a statewide organization that works with healthcare organizations, clinicians, and educators in South Carolina and across the nation.

-She held a Director of Nursing position for Palmetto Health in Columbia, SC.
+She is certified as a Nurse Executive Advanced by the ANCC.
+Jeanne earned her Bachelor of Science and Master of Nursing from the University of South Carolina.
+Jeanne held a Director of Nursing position for Palmetto Health in Columbia, SC for thirty years of her career.
 During her thirty years in nursing leadership roles, she led a variety of service areas, including Oncology Services and Emergency Services within a large health system.
 Jeanne has served as President of several nursing organizations and Boards during her professional career, including Sigma Theta Tau International Alpha Xi Chapter, the South Organization of Nurse Leaders, and the USC College of Nursing Partnership Board.
+Jeanne currently serves on the Prisma Health - Midlands Board of Directors.
+She was awarded the 2010 Palmetto Gold Award as one of the top 100 nurses in South Carolina and the Blanch Urey Award for Chapter Service in 2006 from the Alpha Xi Chapter of Sigma Theta Tau International.
+Jeanne continues her memberships in Sigma Theta Tau International and South Carolina Organization of Nurse Leaders.
+Jeanne’s passion is supporting healthcare leaders to drive quality, compassionate patient-centered care through leadership, practice, education and research.